|

 more, the picture is actually addressing this moral issue.
 With any luck,

+family members will be reminded of the importance of communication.
 The most satisfying moments for this old fogy weren’t in the final

 musical showdowns, but in the three or four subtle moments that reflected